 03 Mar Are You Prepared For Winter Power Outages

 No one wants to be out of power, but having an outage presents far more danger than having a power outage in warmer months.
-Extremely cold temperatures can be deadly, so it’s important you be well prepared for safety’s sake.
+Extremely cold temperatures can be deadly, so it is important you be well prepared for safety’s sake.
 How can you be ready the next time one of these dangerous storms hits the southeast Michigan area?
 Here are a few pointers.

 Consider an automatic generator.
 An automatic generator makes it possible to run your entire home during an outage, or just the necessities such as your refrigerator and heat, depending on the size you choose.
-Automatic generators work much like portable models, but are more convenient because of their ability to shut on and off automatically when the power goes out and comes back on.
-This is possible because of the fact the generator is installed at the back or side of your home, and hooked up to a natural gas line – no constant fuelling up!
+Automatic generators work much like portable models but are more convenient because of their ability to shut on and off automatically when the power goes out and comes back on.
+This is possible because of the fact the generator is installed at the back or side of your home and hooked up to a natural gas line – no constant fuelling up!

 Automatic generators can be costly, but the investment is well worth it if you can afford it.
-Not only can your home remain safe and warm for your family, you enjoy peace of mind.
+Not only can your home remain safe and warm for your family, but you also enjoy peace of mind.
 If an automatic generation simply isn’t within your budget, here are some other suggestions to keep you safe and warm during the next winter storm.

 - Flashlights, generators, battery-powered lanterns and other emergency equipment, tested and ready for use